TruDan/arduino-esp32/docs/source/tutorials/peripherals.rst

 Peripherals
 -----------

-Here is the basic peripheral list present on the ESP32.
+Here is the basic peripherals list present on the `ESP32`_.
 The peripheral list may vary from each ESP32 SoC family.
-To see all peripherals available on the ESP32-S2 and ESP32-C3, check each of the datasheet.
+To see all peripherals available on the `ESP32-S2`_ and `ESP32-C3`_, check each of the datasheet.

 Peripheral Table
 ****************